martin-ev/Who-feeds-the-world/index.md

 ### What can we say about the other trade features of interest?
 Just as we've seen for the production, the trade balances of our features also follow some broader **trends**.
 To start off, without even looking at the maps yet, but at the identified trade features, we see that many of them are directly or indirectly related to **animal products**.
 Imports of live pigs, turkeys and cattle are some of the highest on the list.
 Other than that, as we've already established, green maize as well as soybeans are mainly grown for **animal feed**.
 In addition to those, even for **oats**, the primary use was for livestock feeding (**70% of global production** in 2009, according to the FAO).
 What about the others?
 Even though we might not think about these crops primarily as feeding stuff, regular **maize and wheat** are also significantly used for this purpose.
 They are indeed both major staple foods for people, but especially in developed countries, they are also a major feedstuff.
-According to the FAO, in 2007 around 16% of global wheat production was used to feed animals, whereas this number was **42% for the EU**.
+According to the FAO, in 2007 around 16% of global **wheat production** was used to feed animals, whereas this number was **42% for the EU**.

+### Live animals on ships?
+Even though many **animal rights activists** are strongly campaigning against it, **millions of live animals** are being transported in gruesome conditions around the world every year.
+Their final destination is usually the slaughterhouse.
+When countries income level rises, the **demand for meat** increases with it.
+Meat consumption is regarded as a symbol of wealth across cultures.
+The economic benefits of transporting the animals alive is twofold: on one hand, the costs are reduced, since the it is more **expensive to keep the meat frozen** during transport and on the other hand, consumers usually prefer their meat as fresh as possible.
+The live trade industry is booming so it's no surprise that many of the strongest features identified by our model come from it.

+### Maybe even add picture of a shipping container?!

 ### Who imports and exports them?